MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 ## Known issues AIP Scanner

-Scanning of .msg files with signed PDF files is currently not supported.
+- Scanning of .msg files with signed PDF files is currently not supported.

+- repositories containing hidden share folders (folders with '$' sign) are not supported.

+- Sensitive Information Types (SIT) that are Trainable Classifiers and EDM (Exact Data Match) classifiers.

+- Password protected files.

 ## AIP known issues in Office applications